DabbinDallas/A4K_Recommendations/Getting Started COPY.md

 - your own technical ability
 - your tv/monitor display options such as only SDR, Dolby Vision, and/or HDR 10/10+
 - your audio system capabilities such as:
-  Surround 5.1, 7.1, DTS, DTS-HD, Dolby Atmos, Atmos True-HD
+  Stereo, Surround 5.1, Surround 7.1, DTS, DTS-HD, Dolby Atmos, Atmos True-HD
 - and what cables the audio system uses such as:
   Optical/TOSLINK or HDMI PASSTHROUGH